N8Brooks/world_generation/README.md

 # WorldGeneration

-Simplex world generation built with the JavaScript canvas API and Web Workers API.
+Simplex world generation built with the JavaScript Canvas API and Web Workers API.

 ## Demo: